 Last thoughts of the Abraham Hostel Tel Aviv review

-Also, for the travelling workers and digital nomads who can afford a longstay at the higher prices, it’s certainly comfy living smackbang in the middle of Tel Aviv.
+Also, for the traveling workers and digital nomads who can afford a long stay at the higher prices, it’s certainly comfy living smack bang in the city center of Tel Aviv.
+And for you solo travelers looking to make some friends, well you’ll be sure to find some peeps here!
 The best hummus place is 15 minutes walk away, the beach is 25, and the bouldering gym is the same: yeah, I’m down.

 Check it out below!